top of page

 Today we'll have a low key day as we adjust to the time change.
 You are free to sleep in, get out to explore, relax at home...whatever you need.
 We will then meet up with our tour guide(s) in the evening for a Street Food Experience (making food safety a top priority.)
 Our tour guide(s) will be college students who are anxious to improve their English.
 By touring with these lovely young people, we will have the opportunity to learn about their culture and their dreams, while helping them improve their chances of a profitable career.

 After having breakfast at home, we will meet up with our student guides again to tour the city.
-This morning we will tour the Old Quarter and French Quarters of Hanoi.
+This morning we will tour the Old Quarter of Hanoi.
 After lunch, we will participate in an authentic cultural/culinary experience.
 We will visit a local home, shop at a typical market and learn how to prepare a Vietnamese meal...and, of course, enjoy meal we have just prepared!

 Today we'll spend the day with our student guides touring the Temple of Literature, Hao Lo Prison Museum (known as the "Hanoi Hilton" during the war), and Ho Chi Minh's mausoleum.
 After the tour, we will dine at a restaurant whose mission is to help youth living in poverty, teaching them skills that will enable them to make a living in the hospitality field.
 It is called KOTO, which stands for Know One, Teach One.
 Read more about KOTO here.